Diordnas/1521_24T1_W11A/wk8/Wk8_Slides.md

 # Q5

-Write a C program, fgrep.c, which is given 1+ command-line arguments which is a string to search for.
+Write a C program, fgrep.c, which is given 1 or more command-line arguments.

 If there is only 1 command-line argument it should read lines from stdin and print them to stdout iff they contain the string specified as the first command line argument.

 If there are 2 or more command line arguments, it should treat arguments after the first as filenames and print any lines they contain which contain the string specified as the first command line arguments.